Prof Atte Meretoja

 Prof Angela Woodiwiss

-Angela Woodiwiss, is ad an hominem full Professor of Physiology (2010), Head of the Molecular and Cellular Laboratory and co-director of the Cardiovascular Pathophysiology and Genomics Research Unit (CPGRU), in the School of Physiology at the University of the Witwatersrand.
-She has 150 original publications (mostly in leading international journals in the cardiovascular field), over 3800 citations and an h-index of 35.
-Professor Woodiwiss's research interests are in understanding the mechanisms of cardiovascular disease, primarily hypertension and heart failure.
-Her research uses epidemiological and genetic approaches in human subjects, as well as in animal models.
+Angela Woodiwiss is an ad hominem full Professor of Physiology (since 2010), the current President of the Southern African Hypertension Society, Fellow of Physiological Society of Southern Africa and Director of the Cardiovascular Pathophysiology and Genomics Research Unit, in the School of Physiology at the University of the Witwatersrand, Johannesburg, South Africa.
+She has 180 original publications (mostly in leading international journals in the cardiovascular field), over 4800 citations and an h-index of 40.
+Professor Woodiwiss’s research interests are in understanding the mechanisms of cardiovascular disease, primarily hypertension and heart failure.
+Her research uses epidemiological and mechanistic approaches in human subjects, as well as in animal models.
 In her research, Professor Woodiwiss has unraveled the critical role of the non-cross-linked collagen and excluded other factors as mechanisms of cardiac dilatation in heart failure.
 Professor Woodiwiss together with Professor Norton established in 2003 the African Program on Genes in Hypertension (APOGH), the first large family-based cross-sectional and prospective population study ever conducted in Africa to identify the factors that determine ALL conventional and novel cardiovascular risk factors in groups of African ancestry.
 Her research into the genetic basis of hypertension focuses on the importance of gene-environment and gene-gene interactive approaches.
+She presently has special interests in the role of aortic dysfunction as a cause of premature cardiovascular events, the best approaches to risk prediction, and the impact of obesity and HIV on the cardiovascular system.